Norlock/nvim-traveller/README.md

 - [x] Change cwd to traveller (optional)
 - [x] Navigate to home directory with a hotkey
 - [x] Being able to select items
+- [x] Being able to delete selected items (using git rm if possible)
+- [x] Being able to move / copy selected items
+  - [ ] Use git mv if possible
 - [x] Selection feedback window in the bottom
 - [x] Resize windows if needed
   - [ ] Create min width / min height